rochiecuevas/USGS-earthquakes/README.md

 The legend is set from 1 to >8 as this is the range of [earthquake magnitudes](https://www.britannica.com/science/earthquake-geology/Earthquake-magnitude).
 The legend and the circles are colour-coded based on the magnitude of each earthquake.
 Also, the size of the circles are based on the earthquakes they represent.

 __Today's Earthquakes__ opens with introductory text explaining the contents of the map.
-It has a "Start" button that the reader can click to direct him/her to the latest version of the map.
+It also features an image of a road cracked during an earthquake.
+The image was obtained from a [Loop T&T](http://www.looptt.com/content/10-worst-earthquakes-tt) news article; however, no attribution information is included in the article.

 ![hero-section](https://github.com/rochiecuevas/USGS-earthquakes/blob/master/Screenshots/hero_section.png)

 __Today's Earthquakes__, like the USGS data, is updated every five minutes.
-To see today's
+To see the earthquakes from the past 24 hours, just click "Start".
+To see the nuts and bolts that were used to build the map, head over to the [project's wiki page](https://github.com/rochiecuevas/USGS-earthquakes/wiki).